Give the Gift of Employment to People with Disabilities.

 Donors to The Michael Ziegler PRIDE Industries Foundation help people with disabilities, like Daniel, get the vocational training needed to succeed in their careers.

-“PRIDE Industries’ vocational rehabilitation staff accommodated me every step of the way, right out of high school,” said Daniel.
+“PRIDE Industries’ workforce inclusion staff accommodated me every step of the way, right out of high school,” said Daniel.
 “It feels wonderful to have the support.
 My job has brought me financial independence and friendships.
 It feels wonderful to make a meaningful contribution to the world.”

 Sherryl was able to rejoin the workforce.